What can the Michigan Med curriculum do for my training?

 What are the Paths of Excellence?

-Choose one of eight Path of Excellence concentrations in Global Health & Disparities, Ethics, Health Policy, Innovation & Entrepreneurship, Medical Humanities, Scientific Discovery, Scholarship of Learning & Teaching, and Patient Safety/Quality Improvement/Complex Systems.
+There are eight Path of Excellence concentrations: Global Health & Disparities, Ethics, Health Policy, Innovation & Entrepreneurship, Medical Humanities, Scientific Discovery, Scholarship of Learning & Teaching, and Patient Safety/Quality Improvement/Complex Systems.

 How will leadership skills be taught?

-The leadership program provides expanded opportunities and dedicated time for leadership development.
+The leadership program provides expanded opportunities and dedicated time for leadership development, building upon each experience over all four years.
 Sessions range from practicing difficult conversations, to analyzing case studies, to discussing the importance of developing and maintaining a purpose in life.
+You can choose to fulfill your Capstone for Impact project requirement in leadership.

 What will my M2 year look like?